 1. Choosing Based Solely on Cost

 The cheapest acoustic board rarely delivers the best value.
 Poor acoustic performance means you need more coverage area (negating the savings).
 Aesthetic compromises might require expensive workarounds elsewhere.
 Fire rating issues can derail entire projects.
-At Unidus Acoustics, we focus on value for money—balancing performance, aesthetics, and lifecycle cost rather than just initial price.

 2. Ignoring Installation Context